srijanmishra08/Visual-AId-stylegan/README.md

 python scripts/test_pipeline.py
 ```
 - Runs the above steps in sequence for a test image (requires all weights and direction files).
+*Runs the entire pipeline (sample generation, encoding, editing, comparison) in sequence to verify that all steps work as expected.*

 ---